Employment

 About The Clariden School:

-The Clariden School is a not-for-profit, private, fully-accredited, college-preparatory school serving students PreK – Grade 12 in North Texas (Dallas-Fort Worth area).
+The Clariden School is a not-for-profit, private, fully-accredited, college-preparatory school serving approximately 250 students PreK–Grade 12 in North Texas (Dallas-Fort Worth area).
 Clariden works to ignite student curiosity and problem-solving skills by first providing a program that addresses the whole student.
-With a focus on STEAM (Science, Technology, Engineering, Arts, and Math), character-based kindness, and hands-on field study, our goal is to equip students for the jobs of tomorrow and to be contributing citizens in their local & global communities.
-Clariden is an International Baccalaureate World School for the Diploma Programme, and began offering coursework in the 2024-2025 academic year.
+With a focus on STEAM (Science, Technology, Engineering, Arts, and Math), character-based kindness, and hands-on field study, our goal is to equip students for the jobs of tomorrow and to be contributing citizens in their local and global communities.
+Clariden is an International Baccalaureate (IB) World School for the Diploma Programme, having begun offering IB coursework in Fall 2024.

 How to Apply: